docs

 Word synonyms

-Word Synonyms allow you to dynamically replace certain words from the user's search term.
+Word Synonyms allow you to dynamically replace certain words and combinations of words from the user's search term.

 Since word synonyms work on the search term itself, this means Typo Tolerance and Autocomplete are not supported.